devdjangoreact/fastapi_mongo_async/README.md

 Format code: make format

 Docker Development
-For development with Docker, the libs directory is mounted as a volume, so you can develop locally and run in Docker with the same dependencies.
+For development with Docker, the  directory is mounted as a volume, so you can develop locally and run in Docker with the same dependencies.

 License
 MIT